jeremyosborne/dnpk/README.md

         - [ ] Can be run in non-event mode which only yields on the completion of the battle.
     - [ ] Have the battle module have a fight iteration maximum like at X number of rolls / turns the armies retreat exhausted?
     - [ ] Add the new health code to the battle code rewrite.
-- [ ] Add a `createdAt` property to all objects that marks real time since epoch when that object was created.
 - [ ] Add a `cosmetics` array that works like effects, but for display only purposes.
     - [ ] D&D style "races": elven light infantry, human light infantry; human archers and elvish archers.
     - [ ] when building an army in the classic game each one got `Xth troop of type Y of city Z` which adds some flavor for troops that last a long time, and some sobering effect as you get up to `306th light infantry that will likely immediately die` from your home city.